-Creeping through narrow iron bound passages and groping for the doors of the numerous water-tight bulkheads which divide the hull into many compartments, on slimy floors and in perfect darkness, requires the highest expert skill and that is why Captain Sigsbee, with only his sailor plosion of a magazine within." divers at command, had not been able to do much so far toward unraveling the mystery of the Maine's untimely It is to meet just this emergency that the Navy department is making every effort to hasten the beginning of the work of recovery of the goods, and perhaps the raising of the hull, by professionals.

-To that end Captain Lebly, the judge advocate general of the department, was at work in his office with representatives of the wrecking companies trying to draw up contracts for the immediate prosecution of the work.
+Creeping through narrow iron loors of the numerous water-tight bulkheads which divide the hull into many compartments, on slimy floors and in perfect darkness, requires the expert skill and that is why Captain Sigsbee, with only his sailor divers at command, had not been able to do much so far toward unraveling the mystery of the Maine's untimely end.
+It is to meet just this emer-gency that the Navy department is making every effort to hasten the beginning of the work of recovery of the goods, and perhaps the raising of the hull, by professionals.
+To that end Captain Lebly, judge advocate general of the departmert was at work in his office with antatives of the wrecking companies trying to draw up contracts for the immediate prosecution of the work.
 He has been at the desk for two days and it has not been easy to dispose of.
-This is owing to an apparent disposition on the part of one of the concerns to drive a hard bargain, leaving the department in the dark as to the amount of money to be paid for its services.
+This is owing to an apparent disposition on the part of one of the concerns to drive a hard bargoin, leaving the department in the dark as to the amount of money to be paid for its services.